Baha Bank$ is shaking things up in the music industry - Rolling Out

 Baha Bank$ is shaking things up in the music industry

 Baha Bank$ is brash, upfront and unapologetically sexy.
 Her music is full of life and speaks the language of her peers.
-The Chicago native is no stranger to the nightlife with the ability to make people move.
-Rolling out spoke with Bank$ about her music, her influences, the collaboration with Chance The Rapper and the motto she lives by.
+No stranger to the nightlife, the Chicago native has the ability to make people move.
+Rolling out spoke with Bank$ about her music, her influences, her collaboration with Chance The Rapper and the motto she lives by.

 How would you describe your music?